nasuni-labs/nasuni-api-utilities/README.md

 ### Delete a Share
 Deletes the specified share.
 Share must be referenced by share_id.
 Share_id can be obtained by using the [List Shares](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1filers~1shares~1/get/) endpoint. \
 **NMC API Endpoint Used**: [Delete a share](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1shares~1%7Bshare_id%7D~1/delete/#tag/Volumes/paths/~1volumes~1{volume_guid}~1filers~1{filer_serial}~1shares~1{share_id}~1/delete) \
-**Required Inputs**: NMC hostname, username, password, filer_serial, volume_guid, share_id\
+**Required Inputs**: NMC hostname, tokenFile, filer_serial, volume_guid, share_id\
 **Compatibility**: Nasuni 8.0 or higher required\
 **Name**: DeleteShare.ps1

 ### List Shares
 Lists shares for an account and exports results to the PowerShell console.\
 **NMC API Endpoint Used**: [List Shares](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1filers~1shares~1/get/) \
-**Required Inputs**: NMC hostname, username, password, limit (number of shares to list)\
+**Required Inputs**: NMC hostname, tokenFile, limit (number of shares to list)\
 **Output**: shareid, Volume_GUID,filer_serial_number, share_name, path, comment, readonly, browseable, authall, ro_users, rw_users, ro_groups, rw_groups, hosts_allow, hide_unreadable, enable_previous_vers, case_sensitive, enable_snapshot_dirs, homedir_support, mobile, browser_access, aio_enabled, veto_files, fruit_enabled, smb_encrypt
 **Compatibility**: Nasuni 7.10 or higher required\
 **Name**: ListShares.ps1

 ### Export CIFS Locks to CSV
 Uses PowerShell to list CIFS locks for the specified Edge Appliance and exports the results to CSV.\
-**Required Inputs**: NMC hostname, username, password, filer_serial, reportFile, limit, nmcApiVersion\
+**Required Inputs**: NMC hostname, tokenFile, filer_serial, reportFile, limit, nmcApiVersion\
 **Output**: type, ip_address, hostname, share_id, path, user\
 **Compatibility**: NMC API Version 1.2 (NMC 22.2 and higher), NMC API Version 1.1 (NMC 22.1 and older)\
 **Name**: ExportCifsLocksToCSV.ps1

 ### Set Mac Support for all Shares
 This script uses the NMC API to list all shares, check for shares with or without Mac support, and update those shares to the desired Mac support setting.
 There is a 1.1-second pause after updating each share to avoid NMC throttling.
 Based on the pause, the script could take 1110 seconds to complete for 1000 shares.
 Also, 1100 seconds only reflects the time the script will take to execute--the NMC could take considerably longer to contact each Edge Appliance and update share properties.\
-**Required Inputs**: NMC hostname, username, password, FruitEnabled (True/False)\
+**Required Inputs**: NMC hostname, tokenFile, FruitEnabled (True/False)\
 **Compatibility**: Nasuni 8.0 or higher required\
 **Name**: SetMacSupportForAllShares.ps1

 ### Export CIFS Clients to CSV
 Uses PowerShell to list CIFS clients for all Edge Appliance and exports the results to CSV. \
-**Required Inputs**: NMC hostname, username, password, reportFile, limit, nmcApiVersion\
+**Required Inputs**: NMC hostname, tokenFile, reportFile, limit, nmcApiVersion\
 **Output**: Edge Appliance Serial Number, User Name, Client_Name, Share ID (one line for each connected client)\
 **Compatibility**: NMC API Version 1.2 (NMC 22.2 and higher), NMC API Version 1.1 (NMC 22.1 and older)\
 **Name**: ExportCifsClientsToCSV.ps1

 ### Replicate Shares from Source to Destination Edge Appliance
 This script uses the NMC API to list all shares for source Edge Appliance, compare a listing of those shares on the destination Edge Appliance, and create the missing shares on the destination.
 Shares for volumes that are not owned or connected to the destination Edge Appliance are skipped.
 All share settings are copied from the source to the destination.
-Shares that are already present on the destination are not changed.\
+Shares that are already present on the destination are kept the same.\
 **Required Inputs**: NMC hostname, tokenFile, SourceFilerSerialNumber, DestinationFilerSerialNumber\
 **Compatibility**: Nasuni 8.0 or higher required; Required PowerShell Version: 7.0 or higher.\
 **Known Issues**: none\